 These candle stoves have several good qualities.
 They are completely waterproof, don't spill when stored, are easy and economical to make, are not an explosion hazard, don't decompose like other solid fuels, don't require any environmental constraints for storage and are ready to use as is without any special stove or equipment.
 Their indefinite storage life and easy of construction/use makes them ideal for stockpiling for an emergency.
 This makes them also popular with survivalists and the Zombie Apocalypse crowd.

 People who actually use this type of stove to cook report that using a cardboard to section off the wax as shown above allows for better air flow to the gasified wax.
-This allows more of it to be burned.
+This allows more efficient burning of wax with less waste.